 Growing Ginger from Shop-Bought

 Many gardeners wonder, “Can you grow ginger from shop-bought rhizomes?”
 Yes!
 Opt for organic, plump rhizomes with visible “eyes” (growth buds).
-Non-organic ginger may be treated with growth inhibitors.
-Soak rhizomes overnight in water (“Do you soak ginger in water before planting?”) to rehydrate them and boost germination.
-This simple step helps growing ginger successfully in the UK’s climate.
+Non-organic ginger may be treated with growth inhibitors (and other nasty chemicals).
+Soak rhizomes overnight in water (to answer the common question: “Do you soak ginger in water before planting?”) to rehydrate them and boost growth.
+This simple step will give your ginger plants a good start.

 Best Time to Plant Ginger in the UK